-How can managers support employees’ mental health
+How can managers best support employees’ mental health

 COVID-19 has inflicted a serious mental health toll on many U.S. workers.

 Like other Americans, workers have lost loved ones, connections to friends and family, and the comforts of their daily social rhythms.
-The pandemic has also imposed a unique set of stresses on workers, including the risks of losing their job, rapid adjustments to working from home and additional workloads.
+The pandemic has also imposed a unique set of stresses on workers, including the risks of losing their job, rapid adjustments to working from home, and additional workloads.
 And workers on the front line must face an increased risk of infection and increasingly aggressive customer interactions.

 I research the negative effects of stress on health and sleep.
 I also see many of these issues firsthand in my work as a clinical psychologist treating local firefighters for stress and other issues they encounter on the job and in their lives.